 Problem Common Cause An Application Terminated error appears in the Backburner Monitor or the Backburner Web Monitor.
 An incorrect IP address for the Backburner Manager, incorrect port numbers for the Manager and/or Server, incorrectly configured TCP/IP information.
-See "Resolving a Host Access Error" on page 97.
-A Host Not Found error appears when starting Backburner Server on a Windows system.
+See Resolving a Host Access Error on page 81.
+A Host Not Found error appears when starting Backburner Server on a Win- dows system.
 An incorrect IP address for the Backburner Manager, incorrect port numbers for the Manager and/or Server, incorrectly configured TCP/IP information.
-See "Resolving a Host Access Error" on page 97.
+See Resolving a Host Access Error on page 81.
 An Overlapped I/O Operation is in Progress error appears when starting Backburner Server as a Windows service.
 The Backburner Server service is already running.
 This is not a problem.
 You can continue with network rendering.

-Problem Common Cause A Service is Installed.
-Cannot run Server Application. error appears when starting Backburner Server on a Windows system.
+A Service is In- stalled.
+Cannot run Server Applica- tion. error appears when starting Backburner Server on a Windows system.
 The Backburner Server service is installed and running.
 You can continue with network rendering without launching the Backburner Server application.

-An Error registering to <server_name> error appears when starting Backburner Manager or Server on a Windows system.</server_name> Invalid IP addresses in the DNS Search Order, or the Primary or Secondary WINS Server in the Microsoft TCP/IP dialog.
-See "Resolving Network Card Priority" on page 101.
-ACannot handle registration from <server_name>.
-Will try later.errorappears when starting Backburner Manager or Server on a Windows system.</server_name> The number of concurrent TCP sessions currently exceeds the limit the Manager can handle.
+Problem Common Cause An Error register- ing to <serv- er_name=""> error appears when starting Backburner Manager or Server on a Win- dows system.</serv-> Invalid IP addresses in the DNS Search Order, or the Primary or Secondary WINS Server in the Microsoft ® TCP/IP dialog.
+See Resolving Network Card Priority on page 84.
+A Cannot handle registration from <server_name>.
+Will try later.error appears when starting Backburner Manager or Server on a Windows system.</server_name> The number of concurrent TCP sessions currently exceeds the limit the Manager can handle.
 Servers automatically retry, usually within a minute, so the problem should resolve itself.
-A Cannot access job share <server_name>.
-Requesting archive directly. error appears when starting Backburner Server on a Windows system.</server_name> This warning may appear only on Backburner networks and can be disregarded.
+A Cannot access job share <serv- er_name="">.
+Request- ing archive dir- ectly. error appears when starting Backburner Server on a Windows system.</serv-> This warning may appear only on Backburner networks and can be disregarded.
 The warning appears when a required folder and/or drive is not shared using Windows file sharing.
 If this occurs, Backburner switches to TCP/IP to access the required folder and/or drive across the network.
 You can prevent this warning from appearing by ensuring all network components share the same folders and drives.
 An Invalid name or TCP/IP subsystem not installed error appears when starting Backburner Manager or Backburner Server on a Windows system.
 The TCP/IP protocol is not running or not working properly.
 This error may occur on workstations where a pre-installed version of Windows includes a misconfigured TCP/IP protocol.
 Remove and then reinstall the TCP/IP protocol and reboot the workstation.
-Once the workstation has rebooted, see "Verifying Communication Between Two Hosts" on page 91 to ensure that it can communicate with other network components.
+Once the workstation has rebooted, see Verifying Communication Between Two Hosts on page 77 to ensure that it can communicate with other network components.